evcc-io/evcc.io/content/_index.en.md

 ---

-## How EVCC works
+## How evcc works

-{{< full_width_image src="img/evcc-schema.svg" alt="How it works" width="200" height="100" >}}
+{{< full_width_image src="/img/evcc-schema.svg" alt="How it works" width="200" height="100" >}}

 Using your own solar power to charge the car helps increase self-consumption - that is, using the electricity yourself instead of supplying it to the grid.

-evcc makes it possible to control the current of your wallbox (with countless already supported!).
+evcc makes it possible to control the current of your wallbox.
+We already support a wide range of chargers.
 If a lot of solar power is being generated, evcc allows the charger to charge the car with lots of solar power.
 Inversely, if less solar power is available, evcc slows down (or even pauses) charging.

-In order for evcc to properly regulate charging speed, some kind of measuring device (such as an energy meter) is necessary where the property connects to the grid.
+evcc needs a grid energy meter to work properly.
 Using this measuring device, evcc knows the current excess of energy and can continuously adjust the charging power appropriately.
-The good news - almost every existing solar system already has the necessary measuring device (or it can easily be added)!
+The good news - almost every existing solar systems already contain the necessary energy meters.
+If not, you can easily add your own.

-If a supported vehicle is set up, evcc can take its current battery charging status and range into account when planning charging - even if the sun's not out, it'll still make sure you can get around.
+If a supported vehicle is set up, evcc can take its current battery charging status and range into account when planning charging - even if the sun's not out, it'll still make sure you'll have enough range for your daily trips.

 And if you have a supported battery storage system available, evcc can also control its state of charge, managing it against your vehicle seamlessly.

 {{< infobox title="Supported and Tested Components" >}}
-{{< infobox-entry title="Wallboxes & Sockets" img="img/evcc-illu-wallbox.svg" >}}
+{{< infobox-entry title="Wallboxes & Sockets" img="/img/evcc-illu-wallbox.svg" >}}
 {{< infobox-content group="Chargers">}}
 {{< infobox-content group="SmartPlugs">}}
 {{< /infobox-entry >}}

-{{< infobox-entry title="Energy Measurement" img="img/evcc-illu-energiemessung.svg" >}}
+{{< infobox-entry title="Energy Measurement" img="/img/evcc-illu-energiemessung.svg" >}}
 {{< infobox-content group="Meters">}}
 {{< /infobox-entry >}}

-{{< infobox-entry title="Inverters & Storage Systems" img="img/evcc-illu-wechselrichter.svg" >}}
+{{< infobox-entry title="Inverters & Storage Systems" img="/img/evcc-illu-wechselrichter.svg" >}}
 {{< infobox-content group="PVBattery">}}
 {{< /infobox-entry >}}

-{{< infobox-entry title="Vehicles" img="img/evcc-illu-fahrzeuge.svg" >}}
+{{< infobox-entry title="Vehicles" img="/img/evcc-illu-fahrzeuge.svg" >}}
 {{< infobox-content group="Vehicles">}}
 {{< /infobox-entry >}}
 {{< /infobox >}}

 evcc can work with a number of widely used interfaces and protocols, such as Modbus, SunSpec, HTTP, JSON, REST, and MQTT.
-This means that almost all products available on the market today can be connected to evcc!
+This means that almost all products available on the market today can be connected to evcc.
 And in order to work properly with other, high-level energy management systems, evcc also includes support for the SEMP and EEBUS protocols.

 ---

-## Install EVCC at your home
+## Install evcc at your home

 ### System Requirements

 evcc is written in Go, and is extremely efficient.
 You don't need a system with a lot of CPU or RAM - typically you can run it on a **Raspberry Pi** or in **Docker** (e.g. Synology NAS).
 Windows, macOS and Linux are all fully supported.

 ### Setting up evcc

 evcc is very flexible.
 However, the initial setup still requires a fair amount of technical knowledge.
 If you're familiar with the command line, and you've ever edited a YAML file, then you should be able to get it configured.
 You'll find everyting you need to know in the documentation.

 {{< button-cta url="https://docs.evcc.io/">}}
-Getting Started (German Only)
+Getting Started (German)
 {{</ button-cta>}}

 ---